hankypoo7/The-blooket-hacks/README.md

+WARNING WHILE USING THE HACKS IT IS POSSIBLE YOU MAY BE BANNED.
+USE AT YOUR OWN RISK.
+I am not responsible for if you get in any trouble while using theese hacks.

 # Blooket-hacks-Hankypoo7-

 blooket hacks
 if you have any questions, please go to the issues tab and ask the question from there.